-Shri Ramdeobaba College of Engineering & Management has the distinction of offering first inter disciplinarily post graduate programme in Industrial
+Shri Ramdeobaba College of Engineering & Management has the distinction of offering first inter disciplinarily post graduate programme in Industrial Engineering in the year 2004.

 This Post Graduate programme has the available expertise of its core faculty supported by faculty of other departments and expert faculty from other engineering colleges.
 Faculty specialises in Operations Research, Quality Management, Human factors Engineering, Simulation and Modelling.
 Most of the faculty members are doctorates and deeply involved in the research work.
-The programme is functioning with the state of the art laboratories and
+The programme is functioning with the state of the art laboratories and close association with industries around.

-All the Post Graduate Projects are based on live problems offered by the
+All the Post Graduate Projects are based on live problems offered by the industry.